-Parvatibai Chowgule College of Arts and Science is a premier educational institution in the State of Goa, offering courses at Graduate and Postgraduate levels and also, Ph.D. programmes.
+Parvatibai Chowgule College of Arts and Science is a premier educational institution in the State of Goa, offering courses at the Graduate and Postgraduate levels as well as Ph.D. programmes.
 Parvatibai Chowgule College is accredited by NAAC with Grade 'A' (CGPA of 3.41 on a 4-point scale in the 3rd cycle).
-The college was adjudged by Goa University as the "Best Affiliated College" at the time of its Silver Jubilee celebrations in the year 2009; it was also conferred with the "Best Educational Institute" award by Business Goa in 2014.
+The college was adjudged by Goa University as the "Best Affiliated College", at the time of its Silver Jubilee celebrations in the year 2009.
+It was also conferred with the "Best Educational Institute" award by Business Goa in 2014.

-Having been conferred with the autonomous status by University Grants Commission in June 2014, this college became the first autonomous college in the State of Goa.
-Our other recent achievements include, placement in Rank band '151-200' in the India Rankings 2019, for Colleges in the National Institutional Ranking Framework conducted by the Ministry of Human Resource Development, Govt. of India.
-It has been selected by Ministry of Science and Technology, Government of India, under 'DBT Star Scheme', the only college in Goa to receive this grant.
+Having been conferred with the autonomous status by University Grants Commission in June2014, this college became the first autonomous college in the State of Goa.
+The college was ranked in the Rank Band of 100-150 for NIRF 2018 and in the Rank Band of 150-200 for NIRF 2019 by Ministry of Human Resource Development (MHRD), Govt. of India.
+In 2017, the college was awarded 'DBT Star College Scheme' by Department of Biotechnology (DBT), Ministry of Science and Technology, Government of India, being the first college in Goa to receive grants under this prestigious scheme.
 Our college is honoured with the 'Best Internship Partner' award by Goa Rugby Union at the Goa Rugby Awards 2018.
+Our College is categorized as 'Band A' institution (Rank between 06-25) in category of "Institutes and Colleges (Govt. and Govt.
+Aided)" in Atal Ranking of Institutions on Innovation Achievement(ARIIA) 2020 announced by MHRD, Government of India, in 2020.